 - Topical corticosteroids are measured in a standard unit called the fingertip unit (FTU).

 - One FTU is the amount of topical steroid squeezed along an adult's fingertip.

 - One FTU is enough to treat an area of skin twice the size of an adult's hand.

-After one month your GP will ask you to return so they can see how well the treatment is working and check for any side effects.
-If your vitiligo is not improving or the treatment is causing side effects, you may need to stop using the corticosteroids.
+After one month, your GP should ask you to return, so they can see how well the treatment is working and check for any side effects.
+If your vitiligo is not improving or the treatment is causing side effects, you may need to stop using corticosteroids.

 If the vitiligo has improved, treatment will be stopped.

 Your GP may take photos of your vitiligo throughout your treatment to monitor any signs of improvement.
 If you have a camera, you may also want to take photos to keep an eye on your condition.

 Side effects of topical corticosteroids include:

 - streaks or lines in your skin (striae)